-PAC, on its behalf and on behalf of its operating subsidiaries, has taken the following due diligence and remediation steps to assess and address the risks of modern slavery practices occurring in its operations and supply chain during the past 12 months.
+PAC, on its behalf and on behalf of its operating subsidiaries, has taken the following due diligence and remediation steps to assess and address the risks of modern slavery practices occurring in its operations and supply chain during FY 2023.

-Understanding PAC's supply chain - As PAC conducted its third Modern Slavery review, PAC built on the understanding gained from prior reviews.
+Understanding PAC's supply chain - As PAC conducted its fourth Modern Slavery review, PAC built on the understanding gained from prior reviews.
 In doing so, PAC management:

-- reported the prior year's findings to PAC's Governance Committee and Board, confirming with them management's understanding of the reporting requirements of the Act and taking comments on management's approach; - (ii) confirmed PAC's understanding of its supply chain and further refined its Modern Slavery review process by implementing a Modern Slavey Policy (Policy) detailing internal procedures to operationalise its compliance with the Act's requirements; - (iii) revised the Modern Slavery questionnaire form sent to its top 10 vendors by prior year's billings (Key Vendors) in order to better elicit clear and informative responses; - (iv) refined the process of identifying Key Vendors to better capture non-Australian vendors (principally US-based vendors); - (v) conducted an annual review of Key Vendors' modern slavery practices and the effectiveness of the Policy and modern slavery procedures (Review) using the newly revised questionnaire form; - (vi) evaluated Key Vendor questionnaire responses; and - (vii) reported the results of the 2022 Review to the Committee and the Board and sought Board approval for the 2022 Statement.
+- reported the prior year's findings to PAC's Governance Committee and Board, confirming with them management's understanding of the reporting requirements of the Act and taking comments on management's approach; - (ii) confirmed PAC's understanding of its supply chain and reviewed its Modern Slavey Policy (Policy); - (iii) revised the Modern Slavery questionnaire form sent to its top 10 vendors by prior year's billings (Key Vendors) in order to better elicit clear and informative responses; - (iv) conducted an annual review of Key Vendors' modern slavery practices using the newly revised questionnaire form; - (v) evaluated Key Vendor questionnaire responses; and - (vi) reported the results of the 2023 Review to the Committee and the Board and sought Board approval for the 2023 Statement.

-Surveying key suppliers in the chain - PAC reviewed its general ledger to identify its FY 2022 Key Vendors.
+Surveying key suppliers in the chain - PAC reviewed its general ledger to identify its FY 2023 Key Vendors.
 In doing so, special effort was made to assure that the Key Vendors were identified across all cost centers regardless of geography.

-In 2022, PAC again sent surveys to its Key Vendors to enable PAC to evaluate its modern slavery risk.
+In 2023, PAC again sent surveys to its Key Vendors to enable PAC to evaluate its modern slavery risk.
 The questionnaire requested self-reporting on awareness of modern slavery practices, whether the vendor has policies and procedures to identify and address modern slavery practices, and steps taken by the vendor to address modern slavery risks.